Creating and managing tournament brackets is important for organizing competitive events like sports tournaments and gaming competitions.

 What You Need to Know When Creating Brackets

-- Encourage people to engage – Most tournament bracket creators have options like social sharing, voting, downloading images of each game that show who competes with whom, etc., The more people engaged with your competition, the more successful it will be.
+- Encourage people to engage: Most tournament bracket creators offer options such as social sharing, voting, and downloading images of each game that show who competes with whom.
+The more people engage with your competition, the more successful it will be.

-- Add details correctly – Make sure terms & rules are placed accurately, prizes, how winners are chosen, and ranking table, etc. on your webpage.
+- Add details correctly: Make sure your webpage accurately displays terms and rules, prizes, how winners are chosen, a ranking table, etc.

-- Use conversion boosters – Use embeddable countdown widgets (to showcase time remaining in a game or entire competition), count-up timers (to display how much time has gone since the launch of the tournament), social proof widgets (to real-time activity on the webpage), YouTube Galleries (to showcase highlights of competition), and Google Maps widgets (to showcase places where each game is held).
+- Use conversion boosters: Use embeddable countdown widgets (to showcase the time remaining in a game or entire competition), count-up timers (to display how much time has passed since the tournament’s launch), social proof widgets (to display real-time activity on the webpage), YouTube Galleries (to showcase the competition’s highlights), and Google Maps widgets (to showcase the places where each game is held).

-Furthermore, you can use an event listing widget on your website, such as Elfsight Event Calendar, to display all games of the competition and details of them.
-Create your event widget using the following builder:
+Furthermore, you can use an event listing widget on your website to display all games and their details.

 Free Bracket Makers to Use to Generate Tournament Brackets Today

-Or you can build a custom tournament bracket with features such as predictions and voting from scratch.
+You can make a custom tournament bracket with features such as predictions and voting from scratch.

 Key features:

-- Add prizes – You can add prizes for first place and second place and showcase them on the widget.
+- Add prizes: You can add prizes for first and second places and showcase them on the widget.

-- Customize appearance – The bracket widget creator comes with four layouts (traditional, rectangles, circles, and squares) and a few skins.
+- Customize appearance: The bracket widget creator has four layouts (traditional, rectangles, circles, and squares) and a few skins.
 Also, you can make the background transparent (perfect to integrate bracket widgets into your existing placements on your website) or use an image or pattern for the background.
-If you want to customize the individual elements of the competition bracket widget, such as the fonts, colors, etc., you can do it using the options under the “Advanced” tab.
-And, there is a “Custom CSS” option if you want to take the design to the next level with your own CSS codes.
+If you want to customize the individual elements of the competition bracket widget, such as the fonts, colors, etc., you can do it using the options under the “advanced” tab.
+There is also a “Custom CSS” option to take the design to the next level with your own CSS codes.

-- Different ways to use created brackets – You can embed the bracket widget on your website by using the embed code.
-Or export the bracket as an image or a PDF file.
-The bracket image can be shared with other people or posted on your website or social media accounts.
-The PDF can be embedded on your website using a PDF embedder widget.
+- There are different ways to use created brackets: You can embed the bracket widget on your website using the embed code, export the bracket as an image, or create a PDF file.
+The bracket image can be shared with others or posted on your website or social media accounts, and the PDF can be embedded on your website using a PDF embedder widget.

 How to create an online bracket widget for your website